Bank of Cyprus Privacy Statement

 B. For compliance with a legal obligation

-There are a number of legal obligations emanating from the relevant laws to which we are subject as well as statutory requirements, e.g. the Cyprus banking law, the Prevention and Suppression of Money Laundering and Terrorist Financing Law, the Cyprus Investment Services Law, the Cyprus Covered Bond Law, tax laws such as the Administrative Cooperation Law, Companies Law, Law on Deposit Guarantee and Resolution of Credit and Other Institutions Scheme, Payments Law, the Encouragement of Long-Term Shareholder Engagement Law, EU Directive on markets in Financial Instruments (MiFID), the EU Directive on payment services in the internal market (PSD), the EU Directive on administrative cooperation in the field of taxation (DAC), the EU Directive as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6), the EU Regulation on prudential requirements for credit institutions and investment firms, the EC Regulation on the application of international accounting standards.
-There are also various supervisory authorities whose laws and regulations we are subject to e.g. the European Central Bank, the European Banking Supervisory Authority, the Central Bank of Cyprus, the Cyprus and Securities Exchange Commission which may issue Directives or Guidelines such as the CBC Directive on Governance and Management Arrangements in Credit Institutions, the CBC Directive for the prevention of money laundering and terrorist financing, the CBC Directive on the implementation of Euro-system Monetary Policy Framework, the CBC Guidelines on Complaints-handling for the securities (ESMA) and banking (EBA) sectors, the CBC Directive on Arrears Management , the CBC Directive on Credit Granting and Review Process, the EBA Guidelines on loan origination and monitoring, the EBA Guidelines on management of non-performing and forborne exposures, the EBA Guidelines on credit institutions’ credit risk management practices and accounting for expected credit losses etc. Such obligations and requirements impose on us necessary personal data processing activities for, among others, credit checks, identity verification, customer complaints handling, calculation of the Bank’s provisions, determination of the Bank’s minimum regulatory capital, sharing data with payment service providers, compliance with court orders, tax laws or other reporting obligations and anti-money laundering controls.
+There are a number of legal obligations emanating from the relevant laws to which we are subject as well as statutory requirements, e.g. The Business of Credit Institutions Law, the Prevention and Suppression of Money Laundering and Terrorist Financing Law, the Cyprus Investment Services Law, the Cyprus Covered Bond Law, tax laws such as the Administrative Cooperation Law, Companies Law, Law on Deposit Guarantee and Resolution of Credit and Other Institutions Scheme, Payments Law, the Encouragement of Long-Term Shareholder Engagement Law, the Safety and Health at Work Law , the EU Directive on markets in Financial Instruments (MiFID), the EU Directive on payment services in the internal market (PSD), the EU Directive on administrative cooperation in the field of taxation (DAC), the EU Directive as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6), the EU Directive regarding the establishment of a framework for the recovery and resolution of credit institutions and investment firms, the EU Regulation on prudential requirements for credit institutions and investment firms, the EC Regulation on the application of international accounting standards.
+There are also various supervisory authorities whose laws and regulations we are subject to e.g. the European Central Bank, the European Banking Supervisory Authority, the Central Bank of Cyprus, the Cyprus and Securities Exchange Commission which may issue Directives or Guidelines such as the CBC Directive on Governance and Management Arrangements in Credit Institutions, the CBC Directive for the prevention of money laundering and terrorist financing, the CBC Directive on the implementation of Euro-system Monetary Policy Framework, the CBC Guidelines on Complaints-handling for the securities (ESMA) and banking (EBA) sectors, the CBC Directive on Arrears Management , the CBC Directive on Credit Granting and Review Process, the CBC Directive for the Operation of a System or a Mechanism for the Exchange, Collection and Provision of Data, the EBA Guidelines on loan origination and monitoring, the EBA Guidelines on management of non-performing and forborne exposures, the EBA Guidelines on credit institutions’ credit risk management practices and accounting for expected credit losses etc. Such obligations and requirements impose on us necessary personal data processing activities for, among others, credit checks, identity verification, customer complaints handling, calculation of the Bank’s provisions, determination of the Bank’s minimum regulatory capital, creation of various registries and reports, sharing data with payment service providers, compliance with court orders, tax laws or other reporting obligations and anti-money laundering controls.

 C. For the purposes of safeguarding legitimate interests